Start today off right, with a 52 Week Savings Challenge!

 Well, this simply isn’t the case with a money challenge.
 The best thing you can do for yourself is to get started right now.

-With less than 10% of people actually stick with your New Years’ resolution, you don’t want to be a part of that crowd anyway.
+With less than 10% of people actually sticking with your New Years’ resolution, you don’t want to be a part of that crowd anyway.

 Choose to change your financial future today, don’t wait for the new year!

-Now that you know a money challenge is right for you.
+Now that you know a 52 week money saving plan is right for you.
 Why do people decide to tackle a year-long money challenge?

 The obvious answer is to save money, but for what?